benfertig/timestamper/README.md

 ### Activate your conda environment
 Newer Macintosh computers come with a preinstalled distribution of Python 3.
 If you have such a Macintosh, it is imperative that you make sure your computer **IS NOT** relying on this preinstalled Python 3 distribution when invoking the remaining commands throughout this README.<br />

-Even if your Mac does not have a preinstalled Python 3 distribution that is separate from the Python 3 distribution that you (should have) just installed through Anaconda/Miniconda, you should still make sure that, while you invoke the remaining conda/pip/python commands in this README, you are **ALWAYS** pointing your computer to the correct Python distribution, which is the one that you installed with Anaconda/Miniconda.<br />
+Even if your Mac does not have a preinstalled Python 3 distribution that is separate from the Python 3 distribution that you (should have) just installed through Anaconda/Miniconda, you should still make sure that, while you invoke the remaining conda/pip/python commands in this README, you are **ALWAYS** pointing your computer to the correct Python distribution (which is the one that you installed with Anaconda/Miniconda).<br />

 Therefore, when entering any Terminal commands throughout the remainder of this README, you always need to make sure that the prefix of your Terminal input reads "(base)".
 This is an indication that all conda/pip/python commands will default to your custom Anaconda/Miniconda installation, unless instructed otherwise.<br />